“And my trial which was in my flesh you did not despise or reject, but you received me as an angel of God, even as Christ Jesus.”

 Paul uses two terms to describe the Galatians’ response to his coming: they did not “despise” or “reject” him.
-The word “despise” means to set at naught, treat with utter contempt.
+“Despise” means to set at naught or treat with utter contempt.
 They did not regard him as of no account.
 They did not disdain him as a person because of his illness.
-The Galatians saw beyond the repulsion of his appearance.
+The Galatians saw beyond the repulsion of his appearance,

 but you received me as an angel of God, even as Christ Jesus

 The Galatians showed huge respect for Paul when he first came to Galatia.
-The word “received” means welcome.
-They not only tolerated him, they embraced him.
+The word “received” conveys the idea of welcome.
+They not only tolerated him; they embraced him.
 His appearance did not affect the way they viewed his message.